logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-The last step is to setup a DNS private link in order to be able to use DNS resolution for the kubernetes API servers.
-Go to resource groups in the Azure portal and find the resource group of the kubernetes cluster.
-This will be in the form of MC_<resouce_group>_<cluster_name>_<region> in this example it was MC_hopsworks-stage_hopsworks-aks_northeurope.
+The last step is to set up a DNS private link to be able to use DNS resolution for the Kubernetes API servers.
+Go to resource groups in the Azure portal and find the resource group of the Kubernetes cluster.
+This will be in the form of *MC_<resouce_group>_<cluster_name>_<region>* in this example it was *MC_hopsworks-stage_hopsworks-aks_northeurope*.
 Open the resource group and click on the DNS zone.

 <p align="center">
   <figure>